Our Mission Statement

 Grants & Donations

-We operate a three step application process, for more details see the How to Apply section below.
+We operate a staged application process, for more details see the How to Apply section below.

-The process usually takes around four months from start to finish.
+The process usually takes from four to six months from start to finish.
 However, it should be stressed that this can vary widely and that we are always under pressure to make tough choices with the finite funds available.

 Once granted, we aim to interfere as little as possible with the granted organisation, we believe that you should be left to get on with your job.
 With this in mind, we take governance seriously, and expect applicants to be able to demonstrate the organisation has up-to-date provisions in place in terms of both risk and governance.